 → Trunk measurements and weight are staying relatively stable: Again, fluctuations of +/- .25″-.5″ are normal, but larger increases for multiple weeks here indicate you’ve likely passed maintenance.

 Most women will have a “trouble spot” they really wanted to focus on losing fat from during the diet.
 This seems to be the last place that said client loses fat from their body.

 It’s likely that the end of this clients diet phase was finally shedding the fat from their “trouble spot”… after that, said client is content with their current level of leanness, and ready to focus on maintenance.

 Conveniently, the last place we seem to lose fat from also seems to be the first place we regain it.

-This means that in a case where your client is gaining a bit of weight, but you think it could be lean muscle not fat, it makes sense to look at measurement increases at the client’s “trouble spot” as a sign that they’re potentially gaining fat (for 90% of clients it will be navel measurements, but occasionally hips).
+This means that in a case where you’re is gaining a bit of weight, but you think it could be lean muscle not fat, it makes sense to look at measurement increases at the client’s “trouble spot” as a sign that they’re potentially gaining fat (for 90% of clients it will be navel measurements, but occasionally hips).

 If we start to see consecutive weeks of measurement increases at the trouble spot, it’s a good sign that body fat is being gained.

 → Biofeedback is normal: We all have a certain body fat percentage “floor”... below this body fat percentage, you’ll struggle with hunger, being food focused, low energy, poor hormones, & building muscle is very unlikely.